 The main characters are likeable (except for the killer, of course) and a couple are downright quirky.
 They're also very well defined.
 The book jacket refers to "three unlikely heroes" and one of them is really unlikely--a character I didn't expect would play such an important role.

 Because this is Stephen King, be prepared for gruesome murders, including some of the likeable characters.
 But because King will kill anyone, you don't know who will die--and that makes the book that much more intriguing.
-In fact, I didn't know till the end if the lead character would live or die--and I changed my mind about that a number of times.
+In fact, I didn't know till the the lead character would live or die--and I changed my mind about that a number of times.

 I also loved the epilogue, maybe because it was similar to a couple of my endings.